-- Classification of financial assets: evaluation of the business model used by the Andbank Group for managing the financial assets and evaluation of the contractual cash flow characteristics of financial assets. - Establishing of criteria to determine whether the credit risk of financial assets has increased significantly since initial recognition and determining of the methodology to measure the expected credit loss. - Determination of control over investees.
+- model used by the Andbank Group for managing the financial assets and evaluation of the contractual cash flow characteristics of financial assets. - Establishing of criteria to determine whether the credit risk of financial assets has increased significantly since initial recognition and determining of the methodology to measure the expected credit loss. - Determination of control over investees.

-g.
+•g.
 New requirements of the IFRS introduced in 2020

-During 2020 and prior to authorisation for issue of these annual accounts, the following standards, amendments and interpretations published by the IASB and approved for their adoption in the European Union and Andorra have come into force:
+During 2020 and prior to authorisation for issue of these annual accounts, the following standards, amendments and interpretations published by the IASB and approved for their adoption in the European Union and Andorra have come into force h.
+Recent IFRS pronouncements